The IntellectAbility Story

 Dr. Craig Escudé, MD is a Board certified Fellow of the American Academy of Family Physicians and the American Academy of Developmental Medicine.
 He is the author of “Clinical Pearls in IDD Healthcare” and “The Curriculum in IDD Healthcare”.
 Dr. Escude assumed the role as President of IntellectAbility in 2018.

-Johnathon Crumley has nearly 18 years working the field of Intellectual and Developmental Disabilities in the US and Canada.
+Johnathon has nearly 20 years working in the field of Intellectual and Developmental Disabilities.
+For many years he was the Vice President of Operations for a large Support Coordination agency in Georgia.
+Concurrently he worked as a Supports Intensity Scale (SIS) senior trainer with AAIDD, working in both the US and Canada.
+He is a certified Person-Centered Thinking Trainer by The Learning Community for Person-Centered Practices.
 He has been with IntellectAbility since 2013 and is currently its Chief Operations Officer.

 Rob Refo has been with IntellectAbility since 2010.
 Rob’s background includes 20 years of training and management consulting of private-practice healthcare professionals.
 Prior to working with IntellectAbility he was the Senior Director of Operations for one of the fastest growing consulting companies in the United States.